kwoojong/Utilizing-LLMs-with-restricted-data/README.md

 The goal is narrow and specific: decide whether **physical** intimate partner violence appears in the circumstances before the suicide, recorded as a simple yes/no (1 or 0).
-We focused on *physical* IPV — rather than emotional or sexual IPV — because physical violence usually shows up as concrete, observable actions (someone was hit, choked, and so on), which is easier to define clearly and code consistently than more subjective forms of abuse.
+We focused on *physical* IPV because physical violence usually shows up as concrete, observable actions(someone was hit, choked, and so on), which is easier to define clearly and code consistently than more subjective forms of abuse.

 ### The four models